mattiapettene/PX4-mini-drone/docs/mocap_simu.md

 ## Select the qualysis topic

+Remember to install the *[Qualisys - ros2 bridge](plugins.md)* plugin before using the *Bridge motion capture to PX4* and follow the instructions to set the right frequency rate and the correct ip address.

 In order to publish the px4 message with the external positon estimate you have to select the correct topic where qualysis publish is message.

 ```bash